 Visitor use policies and rules are periodically evaluated and may be changed from time to time.
 It is important that anyone wishing to visit the watershed, access the latest notifications and rules by logging on to the Williamsport Municipal Water Authority website or by looking on the bulletin board at the Filtration Plant at the end of Mosquito Valley Road.

 The watershed area owned and protected by the WMWA is comprised of scenic and diversely forested valleys and mountainous areas.
 Within the watershed there are remnants of old farms, roads, stone works, and schoolhouse sites dating back before the 1920s when the predecessor Williamsport Water Company acquired much of the current watershed.
 The Pennsylvania Bureau of Forestry controls additional state forestlands in the watersheds and about 750 acres is owned by private individuals.

 The WMWA practices a proactive watershed protection program including control and ownership of land, seeking of conservation easements on private holdings, and patrolling and monitoring for water quality.
 About 215 acres of private holdings including the largest farms are protected through no-development and agricultural land preservation easements held by the WMWA and Lycoming County Agricultural Land Preservation Board.
-The WMWA is committed to a long-term effort to preserve the quality and quantity of our valuable water supply resource which is so important to the economy and public health of the Greater Williamsport area.
+The WMWA is committed to a long-term effort to preserve the quality of our valuable water supply resource which is so important to the economy and public health of the Greater Williamsport area.